GenericMappingTools/2020-unavco-course/bash/README.md

 * Survey the most basic bash command for doing work in a terminal
 * Explore our directory tree from the command line
 * Make directories and delete them from the command line
-* Create a helper script to make a fresh gmt bash script that is executable.

-**Common Problems**:

-* Your PATH does not contain "." so you must type ./yourscript.sh to run your script.

 **Products**